is a group of science fiction anime OAV

 and its sequels, the Earth Chapter

-revisit the story on a post-apocalyptic Earth, millions of years after the original series.
+revisit the story on a post-apocalyptic Earth, thousands of years after the original series.
 The Lost Technology

 , and the Identical Spiritual Descendants